-Ian Ritchie is the non-executive Chairman of Tern plc, Computer Applications Service, Krotos, and a Director of Shot Scope Ltd. He was Chairman of iomart Group plc from 2008-2018.
+Ian Ritchie is the non-executive Chairman of Tern plc, Computer Applications Service, Krotos, and is a Director of SCDI and the Royal Lyceum theatre.
+He was Chairman of iomart Group plc from 2008-2018.

 He founded OWL in 1984 which pioneered hypertext application development (a forerunner to the world wide web) and sold the company to Panasonic in 1989.
 Since then he has been involved in over 40 start-up high-tech businesses.